mythril-forge/homebrew-spells/spells/level-1/protection-from-purity-and-corruption.md

 ---

 ## Description
-Until the spell ends, one willing creature you touch is protected against one type of creature of your choice from the following: aberrations, celestials, elementals, fey, fiends, and undead.
+Until the spell ends, one object or willing creature you touch is protected against one type of creature of your choice from the following: aberrations, celestials, elementals, fey, fiends, and undead.

 The protection grants several benefits.
-When the target is affected by an attack, spell, or ability by a creature of the chosen type, they must flip a coin.
-On a tails, the target is affected as normal.
-On a heads, the target is protected from the action, and is not affected.
-The target also can't be **charmed**, **frightened**, or possessed by them.
+When a creature of the chosen type targets this spell's recipient with an attack, spell, or ability, they must flip a coin.
+On a tails, the target is not affected by the action.
+If the target is a creature, they can't be **charmed**, **frightened**, or possessed by them.
 If the target is already **charmed**, **frightened**, or possessed by such a creature, the target has advantage on any new saving throw against the relevant effect.

 ---